A fresh food diet vs A processed food diet for your pets: You decide.

 • Fewer or no fleas & less scratching/itching

-• All-round increased energy & vitality
+• All-around increased energy & vitality

 • Old dogs get ‘younger’ – arthritis and inflammation lessens